RFC-ACDP-0001

 SDK default behavior guidance.
 For SDKs that auto-construct PublishRequest objects via a builder, the RECOMMENDED default is to emit acdp_version: "0.1.0" explicitly.
 This makes the protocol version visible in every produced request without the producer having to call an explicit setter, and aligns the builder's default with the producer SHOULD above.

-An SDK MAY instead ship with the omission default — emitting no acdp_version field — for golden-vector compatibility or other reasons (an absent field and "0.1.0" are wire-equivalent for consumers: the default-to-0.1.0 interpretation rule makes them semantically identical, though they produce different content_hash values because the bytes differ).
+A 0.1.0-targeting SDK MAY instead ship with the omission default — emitting no acdp_version field — for golden-vector compatibility or other reasons (0.2.0: this option is closed for 0.2.0 builders, which MUST emit the field — see the NORMATIVE paragraph above) (an absent field and "0.1.0" are wire-equivalent for consumers: the default-to-0.1.0 interpretation rule makes them semantically identical, though they produce different content_hash values because the bytes differ).
 An SDK that takes the omission default MUST:

-- Provide a one-line override that emits the version explicitly (e.g.
+2. Provide a one-line override that emits the version explicitly (e.g. .acdp_version(ACDP_VERSION)).

-"0.1.0"are interpreted identically by conformant consumers, while noting they are distinct byte sequences and therefore distinctcontent_hashpreimages — a producer MUST pick one and sign over exactly what it emits.
+3. State that absent and explicit "0.1.0" are interpreted identically by conformant consumers, while noting they are distinct byte sequences and therefore distinct content_hash preimages — a producer MUST pick one and sign over exactly what it emits.

 Whichever default an SDK chooses, it MUST NOT mutate a received body to add or normalize acdp_version before hash recomputation — that is the verifier-side prohibition in the NORMATIVE paragraph above.